 Malcolm Hurlston CBE is a serial social entrepreneur who brought credit counselling and employee ownership plans to Britain.
 He has served on HM Treasury and Business advisory committees, and is now on the consultative committee of the Office of Tax Simplification.
 He also chairs the Financial Inclusion Centre, Esop Centre and Irish Judgments.
 His former chairs include Student Loans Co, Euroshop, Foundation for Credit Counselling and Credit Action.

 Nick Rossiter started his career in data management working in the civil service before studying accountancy at Nottingham Trent University.
 Prior to Registry Trust he was head of data at two of the main credit reference agencies, working closely with all major UK lenders.
 A specialist in credit data he is a member of the Chartered Institute of Credit Management and became an executive director of Registry Trust in 2014.
-Initially operations manager and more recently chief operating officer, in 2016 he became deputy chief executive before being confirmed ceo designate in 2017.
+Having held a number of roles throughout the business he became deputy chief executive in 2016 before becoming ceo in July 2017.

 Kenneth Cherrett is senior non-executive director and since 2006 chairman of its remuneration committee.
 He is also deputy chairman of CHICKS (a charity that provides respite breaks for disadvantaged children) and chairman of its finance committee.

 He was chairman of Cifas, the UK’s fraud prevention organisation from 1991-2016 and director-general of partnership sourcing, a CBI-BIS (then DTI) joint initiative, now the institute for collaborative working, from 1993-2001.
 During his banking career with LloydsTSB he held a number of senior positions and was responsible for the launch and early development of trustcard, was also on the european board of VISA and is a past chairman of the Financial Services Research Centre at the University of Manchester’s Institute of Technology.